2019 United Kingdom local elections: Third of council

-In 47 English district authorities, one-third of the council is up for election.
+In 47 English district authorities, one-third of the council was up for election.

 Seven other district councils normally elect by thirds.
 As noted above, due to boundary changes, six of these have all-up elections.
 Daventry originally had elections scheduled for 2019, but the elections were postponed following a decision to merge the seven districts of Northamptonshire into two unitary authorities covering the county from 2020.

 Mayoral elections

 Six direct mayoral elections were held.
 Five are for local authorities (the Mayoralty of Torbay is abolished this year):

 One election was held for a regional mayor: this newly established combined authority was set up by groups of local councils, much like similar devolution deals across the country, giving the combined authorities additional powers and funding.

 Northern Ireland

 In Northern Ireland, local elections were last held in 2014.
 No party held a working majority on any council (proportional representation makes this less likely) before the 2019 election, although the Democratic Unionist Party came close on Lisburn and Castlereagh City Council, with half of the seats.